gla23/dynamic-labels/readme.md

 ## How this extension works

-For this extension you provide parameters like so:
+For this extension, you provide parameters like so instead:

 ```
 {